Hypercompact stellar system: Properties

 where M is the mass of the SMBH and G the gravitational constant.
 The size R works out to be roughly one-half parsec (pc) (two light-years) for a kick of 1000 km/s and a SMBH mass of 100 million solar masses.
 The largest HCSSs would have sizes of about 20 pc, roughly the same as a large globular cluster, and the smallest would be about a thousandth of a parsec across, smaller than any known star cluster.

 The number of stars that remain bound to the SMBH after the kick depends both on V_{k}, and on how densely the stars were clustered about the SMBH before the kick.
 A number of arguments suggest that the total stellar mass would be roughly 0.1% of the mass of the SMBH or less.
 The biggest HCSSs would carry perhaps a few million stars, making them comparable in luminosity to a globular cluster or ultra-compact dwarf galaxy.

 Aside from being very compact, the main difference between an HCSS and an ordinary star cluster is the much greater mass of the HCSS, due to the SMBH at its centre.
 The SMBH itself is dark and undetectable, but its gravity causes the stars to move at much higher velocities than in an ordinary star cluster.
 Normal star clusters have internal velocities of a few kilometers per second, while in an HCSS, essentially all the stars are moving faster than V_{k}, i.e. hundreds or thousands of kilometers per second.
+Because the stars are bound to the potential of the central black hole rather than their mutual self-gravity, the internal velocity dispersion of the cluster is directly determined by the amplitude of the kick velocity, independent of when the kick occurred.

 If the kick velocity is less than the escape velocity from the galaxy, the SMBH will fall back toward the galaxy nucleus, oscillating many times through the galaxy before finally coming to rest.
 In this case, the HCSS would only exist as a distinct object for a relatively short time, of order hundreds of millions of years, before disappearing back into the galaxy nucleus.
-During this time the HCSS would be difficult to detect since it would be superposed on or behind the galaxy.
+During this time the HCSS would be difficult to detect since it would be superimposed on or behind the galaxy.

 Even if an HCSS escapes from its host galaxy, it will remain bound to the group or cluster that contains the galaxy, since the escape velocity from a cluster of galaxies is much larger than that from a single galaxy.
 When observed, the HCSS will be moving more slowly than V_{k}, since it will have climbed out through the gravitational potential well of the galaxy and/or cluster.

 The stars in an HCSS would be similar to the types of stars that are observed in galactic nuclei.
 This would make the stars in an HCSS more metal-rich and younger than the stars in a typical globular cluster.